-The notion of an effective leader will influence organisational behaviour and performance has been an area of research of various fields over the years (Staicu et al., 2013).
-Leadership represents the actions of leaders in the organisation of which they can influence an organisational activity (Stogdill, 1950).
-It is a set of processes when the individuals in the organisation can influence the group in achieving their missions and goals (Northouse, 2012).
-Leaders are important factors that can make or break the organisation in terms of efficiency and performance (Bello, 2012).
-That paired together with leaders who are ethical are then expected to positively influence the overall environment of the work culture (Kuenzi, Mayer, & Greenbaum, 2019).
+The notion that an effective leader will influence organisational behaviour and performance has been an area of research in various fields over the years (Staicu et al., 2013).
+Leadership represents the actions of leaders in the organisation in which they can influence an organisational activity (Stogdill, 1950).
+It is a set of processes in which the individuals in the organisation can influence the group to achieve their missions and goals (Northouse, 2012).
+Leaders are important factors that can make or break the organisation regarding efficiency and performance (Bello, 2012).
+Ethical leaders are then expected to positively influence the overall environment of the work culture (Kuenzi, Mayer, & Greenbaum, 2019).

-The majority of the studies focus on the leadership and performance relationship.
+The majority of the studies focus on the relationship between leadership and performance.
 Through an effective leadership experience, the organisation will have better performance.
-That in context is the analysis of leadership from their behaviour and effectiveness (Yammarino, Spangler, & Bass, 1993).
+That, in context, is the analysis of leadership from their behaviour and effectiveness (Yammarino, Spangler, & Bass, 1993).
 The issues of these studies are that there are observations of employees' perceptions towards the organisation's leaders.
 The results can be biased towards popular and well-known leaders in the organisation (Rush et al., 1977).
 The employees or subordinates sometimes relate positively to the leadership style, although not having observed and analysed their leadership.
 This explains the reasons for why some results are biased in individual leadership and performance relationship contexts.
 The case study of an industry in India observed that effective leadership in an organisation would impact performance (Chathoth & Olsen, 2002).
 That is because effective leaders can communicate the goals and visions of the organisation and incorporate any changes to their process and structure.